Advent of Code 2016 - Day 7 - Internet Protocol Version 7

 return any(re.search(abba, s) for s in supernets) and not any(re.search(abba, h) for h in hypernets)

-We construct a regular expression which captures an initial character (a), followed by a different character (b), and then ensures that the sequence then follows the captured groupings b then a.
-This expression can then be searched for within both the IP supernets and hypernets - ensuring that it is present in at least one supernet, but no hypernets.
-With this predicate function now in-place we can map over all the parsed IP addresses and tally up all the ones that support TLS.
-In doing so we have answered part one of today’s puzzle 🌟.
+We construct a regular expression that captures an initial character (a), followed by a different character (b), and then ensures that the sequence follows the captured groupings b and a.
+This expression is then searched for within both the IP supernets and hypernets, ensuring that it is present in at least one supernet but absent from all hypernets.
+With this predicate function in place, we can map over all the parsed IP addresses and count those that support TLS.
+In doing so, we have answered part one of today’s puzzle 🌟.

 def part1(input):